chaseofthejungle/js-task-tracker/README.md

 # Task Tracker App

+**Description:** Generates lists of in progress and completed tasks.
 Tasks may be added or renamed using a button or the Enter key, and may be deleted by clicking a delete button.

 **Live Demo:** [Click Here](https://chaseofthejungle.github.io/js-task-tracker/Task%20Tracker/)

 **Preview:**